nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 wc -l $DIR/ALL_bams.txt
 ```

-List the text file that list different subsets of BAM files:
+List the text files that contain the names (and paths) of different subsets of BAM files:
 ```bash
 ls -l $DIR/*_bams.txt
 ```